ajcr/100-pandas-puzzles/README.md

 ### DataFrames: harder problems

-These are problems that might require a bit of thinking outside the box to solve using pandas/NumPy methods.
+These are problems that might require a bit of thinking outside the box.
+All are solvable using pandas/NumPy methods.

 Difficulty: *hard*